tdevworks/tdevworks/README.md

 Since I was a kid, I’ve been passionate about computers, fascinated by how they work and the possibilities they create.
 As I grew older, I discovered the world of hacking and cybersecurity, which sparked my desire to pursue a career in IT.
 Cybersecurity excites me because it blends problem-solving with the critical role of protecting systems, and I find it both challenging and rewarding.

-I'm a self-motivated and enthusiastic IT graduate with a passion for cybersecurity, digital forensics, and business intelligence.
+I'm a self-motivated and enthusiastic IT graduate with a passion for cybersecurity and digital forensics.
 I have a solid foundation in cybersecurity, digital forensics and business information systems, complemented by practical experience gained through academic research and industry-relevant projects.
 I am eager to start my career and contribute to the ever-evolving field of cybersecurity.

 ---